 - Let kiddo bring a favorite toy.
 Toys that can be tethered on are nice so young ones don’t lose them.

 - Give kiddo their own bike bell (assuming it won’t be too much of a distraction if they’re riding their own bike).

 - Give kiddo a small handlebar bag for their own bike.
 They can carry their own toy, gloves, treat, whatever fits.
 My kids like to collect pine cones and rocks in their handlebar bags.

 - Gloves or mittens for everyone.
 Never underestimate the comfort of gloves even on a kind-of-cool-but-not-really-cold day.
 Wind resistance is a key feature to look for.

 - Join a family-oriented group ride.
 Often rides are family friendly but they’re not really family oriented.
 There is Kidical Mass and similar groups in many cities across the country.
 The rides are designed specifically with children in mind.
 These are great places to meet other families who bike and see their set-ups.

 About the author: Andy Schmidt is a stay-home dad and perpetual tinkerer in Milwaukie, OR.
 His most recent projects include a bike jump for his kids, a garden box, and a shelf for a DVD player.
-None of it is fine carpentry, but all of it sees regular use, and that's the kind of think that brings Andy joy.
+None of it is fine carpentry, but all of it sees regular use, and that's the kind of thing that brings Andy joy.
 As his kids get older, he is having a hard time staying ahead of them in being able to identify plants around the neighborhood.
 He's debating giving up on that race and letting the kids teach him about plants.
 Andy's dream family activity is to build a dingy-size sailboat in the backyard.
 This post first appeared on Paranoid Stay-at-Home Mom, a blog co-managed by ParentMap editorial intern Rory Graves.